TriValleyCoderDojo/beginner-web/session1/04-title_header/README.md

 ![Story with title](http://cl.ly/image/1e352r043A1x/content#.png)

-Page headings are created with the <hn> tag, where n is a number between 1 and 6. <h1> defines the most important heading. <h6> defines the least important heading.
+Page headings are created with the `<hn>` tag, where n is a number between 1 and 6. `<h1>` defines the most important heading. `<h6>` defines the least important heading.
 The larger the number the smaller the font that will be used.
 However, each header will bold to be different from regular text.
+More information on headers can be found here: [Header Tags](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/Heading_Elements).

 ------------------------------------